AguaClara/Textbook/Filtration/Filtration_Intro.rst

    Rapid, 0.7 - 2.8, 11 mm/s backwash, 5, 1, 0.55
    AC Entrance, 8, , , , 0.125
    AC Flocculation, 4, , , , 0.25
-   AC Sedimentation, 1, , , 2.5, 1
+   AC Clarification, 1, , , 2.5, 1
    AC Floc Hopper, 5, , , ,0.2
    AC Stacked Rapid, 1.8*6,11 mm/s backwash,3,1,0.093
    AC total, 0.6, , 1000, 3.5, 1.67

-The slowest (and hence largest) unit process in the AguaClara surface water treatment train is sedimentation.
-Thus sedimentation represents the most likely opportunity for significant cost reduction.
+The slowest (and hence largest) unit process in the AguaClara surface water treatment train is clarification.
+Thus clarifiers represents the most likely opportunity for significant cost reduction.
 The entire AguaClara treatment train is a fraction of the size of the dynamic filters that are used in multiple stage filtration plants.

 Filters remove the least amount of contaminants in a surface water treatment plant.